josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ### Builders

 Builders clearly value getting the work done as quickly and efficiently as possible.
-They are making something—likely something with parts beyond the frontend—and they want to see that thing through to completion.
+They are making something—likely something with parts beyond the frontend—and they are eager to see that thing through to completion.

 Builders tend to tout Tailwind as the thing that got rid of the hard parts of CSS, after all.
 They like that Tailwind makes the work easy and fast.

 That, in turn, strongly implies Builders value getting through this particular part of their work as quickly and easily as possible.
 (We all value efficient productivity, of course.
-But _where_ you value it says something about your priorities.)
+But _where_ you value it may implicitly say something about your priorities.)

-This also implies one or both of the following: either a) that this work was challenging for them before; and/or b) that this is not the part of their job they wish to be challenged in.
-They likely don't shy away from challenge; they simply prefer it in different form.
+This also implies one or both of the following: either a) that they found this work overly challenging before; and/or b) that this is not the part of their job they wish to be challenged in.
+They likely don't shy away from challenge, mind you; they may simply prefer it in different form.

-There are exceptions, of course, but as a group: Builders tend to be people who've spent their careers, if not in other parts of the stack, then at least in other areas of frontend.
+Again: exceptions and outliers will be plentiful, of course.
+But as a group: Builders tend to be people who've spent their careers, if not in other parts of the stack, then at least in other areas of frontend.
 That is: for most Builders (though not all), CSS is not a specialty—or at any rate, not a priority.
-Many people who like Tailwind are also very good at CSS, but those people tend to be bringing a more balanced approach, where they use Tailwind for the broad strokes of utility classes, and heavily customize the config file and/or write their own CSS to fill in the gaps.
+Many people who like Tailwind are also very good at CSS, but those Builders tend to be bringing a more balanced approach, where they use Tailwind for the broad strokes of utility classes, and heavily customize the config file and/or write their own CSS to fill in the gaps.

 ### Crafters

 On the other side, the Crafters tend to be seasoned CSS specialists, and almost always enjoy the part of the work that Tailwind is supposed to make easier.
 It's fair to say they've overcome the challenge presented by CSS—or, at least, that this is where they _like_ to be challenged.

 Crafters may be building holistic products and projects, just like Builders.
-But Crafters generally are less focused on _getting through_ the frontend as a _part_ of that work, and instead see the frontend as a the product itself.
+But Crafters generally are less focused on _getting through_ the frontend as a _part_ of that work, and instead see the frontend as _the product itself_.

 Because of their skills with (or willingness to be challenged by) CSS, Crafters often see Tailwind as a blunt instrument that dampens their abilities.
 At worst, Tailwind locks off the best parts of both CSS and of their jobs.
 (Tailwind can't keep up with new CSS features, and even where it can, it can't implement everything or do everything that CSS can.)
 At best, it represents a hefty learning curve, just to get back to where they already are.